grafana/agent/docs/sources/flow/reference/components/discovery.linode.md

 # discovery.linode

 `discovery.linode` allows you to retrieve scrape targets from [Linode's](https://www.linode.com/) Linode APIv4.
-This service discovery uses the public IPv4 address by default, by that can be changed with relabeling.
+This service discovery uses the public IPv4 address by default, but that can be changed with relabeling.

 ## Usage